Choosing between Costa Rica vs Hawaii depends on the type of trip you want.

 In tourist towns, you will notice a steep increase in price, with Monteverde and Santa Teresa costing more on average to visit than San Jose or Jaco Beach.

-A typical meal will average about $10 USD, with inexpensive meals available for as low as $3 USD.
+A typical meal will average about $10 USD, with inexpensive street food available for as low as $3 USD.

-If budget is no issue and you’re looking for a luxury stay, I highly recommend the Four Seasons Costa Rica at Peninsula Papagayo (I’m in their hot tub pictured above).
+If you’re looking for a luxury stay, I highly recommend the Four Seasons Costa Rica at Peninsula Papagayo (I’m in their hot tub pictured above).

 How much does it cost to visit Hawaii?